Stephen Donaldson (activist): The darkness on the edge of society (1980–1984)

 In a 1982 essay written from jail, Donaldson described the event:

 Less than a year into his term, Donaldson had been "raped once, assaulted once, and claimed by five different men" in jail and was fearing his upcoming transfer to his first maximum security prison, where he went on to spend over a year in protective custody, which he described as "a solitary retreat" in a letter to Bo Lozoff.
 Lozoff was leader of the Prison-Ashram Project, which encourages convicts to use their prisons as ashrams (religious retreats) for spiritual growth.
-In their correspondence, Donaldson expressed his desire to help other survivors but lamented that:
+In their correspondence, Donaldson expressed his desire to help other victims but lamented that:

 Donaldson was released on parole in April 1984 and returned to New York City.
 During the 1980s-90s, Donaldson volunteered as a counselor to male victims of sexual assault, and spoke out publicly in a wide variety of forums on the issue of prisoner rape.
 In 1987-88 he visited India for religious study and was there initiated in the Veerashaiva tradition of Shaivite Hinduism.
 This trip constituted a parole violation, and resulted in another term in federal prison during 1990.
 In 1992 Donaldson visited Europe to meet punk rock musicians and fans and to lecture on the American punk scene.
 Throughout this period he advanced his career as an editor and writer.
 His short essays on such topics as punk rock, prison conditions, Buddhism and sexuality appeared in numerous magazines and underground publications.

 Stop Prisoner Rape

 Through Bo Lozoff, Donaldson met Tom Cahill, whose correspondence with Lozoff also appeared in We're All Doing Time.
 Cahill was "an Air Force veteran turned peace activist when [he] was jailed for civil disobedience in San Antonio, Texas in 1968.
 For the first twenty-four hours, [he] was beaten, gang-raped and otherwise tortured", allegedly as part of the Federal Bureau of Investigation's Counter Intelligence Program (COINTELPRO) due to Cahill's anti-Vietnam War activity.

 Around 1983, Cahill resurrected the defunct organization "People Organized to Stop Rape of Imprisoned Persons" (POSRIP), which had been founded in 1980 by Russell Smith.
 In 2004, Cahill recollected:

 Donaldson became president of Stop Prisoner Rape, Inc. (SPR), which he and Cahill incorporated in the mid-1990s from POSRIP.
 The organization (since 2008 known as Just Detention International) helps prisoners deal with the psychological and physical trauma of rape, and works to prevent rape from happening.
 Donaldson was perhaps the first activist against male rape in the United States to gain significant media attention.
 Writing on behalf of SPR, he appeared on the Op-Ed page of The New York Times, as well as in other major media.
-He testified on behalf of the American Civil Liberties Union in its case ACLU et al. v.
-Reno, which went to the U.S. Supreme Court.
+He testified on behalf of the American Civil Liberties Union in its case Reno v.
+American Civil Liberties Union, which went to the U.S. Supreme Court.